 Information is only included in these two boxes if there are adjustments from the prior year to be reported.
 Box 4 would only be completed if there were adjustments to charges from a prior year.
 Box 6 would only be completed if there were adjustments to scholarships and grants from a prior year.
 These adjustments may occur due to previously reported spring charges or aid.

-Box 7 is only completed if there are charges in Box 2 that relate to the first three months of the next calendar year (January through March).
-For example, if spring semester charges are billed in November or December (due to early registration), Box 7 would be checked.
+Box 7 is only completed if there are charges in Box 1 that relate to the first three months of the next calendar year (January through March).
+For example, if spring semester charges are paid in November or December (due to early registration), Box 7 would be checked.

 Box 8 is checked if the student is “enrolled at least half-time” for any one term during the tax year.